SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 These methods will improve the current workflow in the following ways;
 - Provide land owners easy access to their CAUV Values.
 - Reduce the number of incorrectly keyed applications.
-- Reduce the number of applications mailed back to land owners due to needed corrections on the form.
+- Reduce the number of notices mailed back to land owners.
 - Identify errors in either the application or the database.
 - Identify applications that were never submitted to the office.